peteroupc/html3dutil/tutorials/matrixdetails.md

 60 degrees about the axis means
 60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.
-* Rotating a point by an arbitrary axis of rotation is more complicated to describe.
+* Rotating a point around an arbitrary axis of rotation is more complicated to describe.
 When describing an axis of rotation, <code>[1, 0, 0]</code> is the X axis,
  <code>[0, 1, 0]</code> is the Y axis, and  <code>[0, 0, 1]</code> is the Z axis.